'Peter Rabbit' team apologizes for making light of allergies

 Share via Email

-LOS ANGELES — "Peter Rabbit" filmmakers and the studio behind it are apologizing for insensitively depicting a character's allergy in the film that has prompted backlash online.
+LOS ANGELES — "Peter Rabbit" filmmakers and the studio behind it are apologizing for insensitively depicting a character's allergy in the film that has prompted an online backlash.

-Sony Pictures says Sunday in a statement the film "should not have made light" of a character being allergic to blackberries "even in a cartoonish" way.
+Sony Pictures said Sunday in a joint statement with the filmmakers that "food allergies are a serious issue" and the film "should not have made light" of a character being allergic to blackberries, "even in a cartoonish, slapstick way."

-In "Peter Rabbit" which was released this weekend, the character of Mr. McGregor is allergic to blackberries.
+In "Peter Rabbit," which was released on the weekend, the character of Mr. McGregor is allergic to blackberries.
 The rabbits fling the fruit at him in a scene and he is forced to use an EpiPen.

+On Monday, Food Allergy Canada warned its social media followers about the movie.

+"Please be advised there is a reported scene in this children's movie where a character is knowingly given his allergen, resulting in an anaphylactic reaction, requiring the use of his epinephrine auto-injector.
+Sony Pictures has since apologized for the scene," the post reads.

+"If you are considering seeing this film with your children, please talk to them beforehand and again following the movie.
+Any inappropriate depiction of food allergy highlights the need for greater awareness and education in the wider community.
+We will continue to work toward raising awareness and education regarding the seriousness of food allergy and to encourage respectful and informed dialogues about food allergy."

-The charity group Kids with Food Allergies posted a warning about the scene on its Facebook page Friday prompting some on Twitter to start using the hashtag #boycottpeterrabbit.
+The U.S. charity group Kids with Food Allergies has also posted a warning about the scene on its Facebook page, prompting some on Twitter to start using the hashtag #boycottpeterrabbit.
+The group said that allergy jokes are harmful to their community and that making light of the condition "encourages the public not to take the risk of allergic reactions seriously."

+Kenneth Mendez, president and CEO of the Asthma and Allergy Foundation of America, wrote an open letter to the studio asking for the opportunity to educate the company and the film's cast on the realities of food allergies and urged the studio to "examine your portrayal of bullying in your films geared toward a young audience."

-The studio and filmmakers say they regret not being more aware and sensitive to the issue.
+The studio and filmmakers say that they "sincerely regret not being more aware and sensitive to this issue, and we truly apologize."

 Editors' Picks